syften/syften-examples/README.md

-# mentionme-examples
+# syften-examples
-Example scripts used to access the API of [MentionMe](https://mentionme.app/).
+Example scripts used to access the API of [Syften](https://syften.com/).